watem-sedem/watem-sedem/docs/choices.rst

 A detailed description and comparison of both TC models can be found in Verstraeten et al. (2007).

-The method of Verstraeten et al. (2007) can be activated in CN-WS by setting *TC model* to 'Verstraeten2007' in the ini-file (mind the quotes):
+The method of Verstraeten et al. (2007) can be activated in WaTEM/SEDEM by setting *TC model* to 'Verstraeten2007' in the ini-file (mind the quotes):

 .. code-block:: ini